Fish Knife and Fork Classic Cutlery Low-poly 3D model

-High detailed photorealistic 3D model of classic style fish cutlery set.
-The model is completely UV-mapped and smoothable, made with 3ds Max 2011 and V-Ray 2.40.03.
+Photorealistic 3D model of classic cutlery fish knife and fork.
+The model is UV-mapped, smoothable, 3D print ready, made in 3ds Max 2011 and V-Ray 2.40.

-* Model was made with clean topology based on loops and quads.
+- Model's clean topology is based on loops and quads.

-* Model provides level of details enough for close-up renders.
+- The level of details is enough for close-up renders.

-* Objects, groups, materials, textures in a scene have unique and meaningful names.
+- Objects, groups, materials, textures have unique and meaningful names.

-* Base of model was positioned at the World Origin (0,0,0) just above the grid.
+- Base of the models is at the World Origin (0,0) just above the grid.

-* Two *.max files are provided: for V-Ray render and Scanline render.
+- Two *.max files are provided: with V-Ray materials and Standard materials.

-* Along with model only file, .max scene is provided which includes cameras and lighting setup used to render preview images and turnarounds.
+- Along with model only file, .max scene is provided used to render preview images.

 The following formats are included in the pack: